Will Ukraine soon use its own missiles against Russia? – DW – 09/09/2024

 "There are some components coming from abroad, but the design and the full manufacturing comes from Ukraine," Alexander Kamyshin, Ukraine's Minister of Strategic Industries, told DW.

-According to the United24 platform, which posted the video of the Palyanytsya drone, Ukrainian specialists developed this weapon over the course of a year and a half.
+According to United24, a Ukrainian government site which posted the video of the Palyanytsya drone, Ukrainian specialists developed this weapon over the course of a year and a half.
 Palyanytsya is equipped with a turbojet engine and, therefore, has a much higher speed than drones with combustion engines.
 It is also furnished with several guidance systems.

 The main targets of the "Palyanytsya" combat drones are likely going to be the around 20 Russian military airfields from which Russia has been firing at Ukraine.
 Some are between 600 and 700 kilometers (372 and 434 miles) from the Ukrainian border.